salt-labs/docs/content/tutorials/carvel/packages/consumer/easy/variables.md

 _Note that all commands from this point will use these so choose carefully._

-If you just completed the `Package Author` tutorial and are not following on with this one, you don't need to redefine these.
+If you just completed the `Package Author` tutorial and are now following on with this one, you don't need to redefine these as they should already be set.

 {{< tabs "variables" >}}